lsphillips/my-board-games/README.md

 ### Building

-To build a deployable bundle in the `build` directory, run this command:
+To build a deployable bundle in the `website` directory, run this command:

 ``` bash
 npm run build